 Of course, there are numerous challenges associated with this “genetic similarity” approach, not to mention the fact that all populations are mixed to begin with, and that we cannot always trace back to the direct ancestors.
 Sometimes we have a “missing link” with individuals who are mixed from ancient populations A and B, none of which exists or can be found among ancient peoples.
 In this instance, neighboring populations (A’ and B’) are ascertained and reported.
 The approach continues to be refined as more ancient DNA is uncovered, allowing us to better identify those links.
 The full universe of ancestral populations is not known.
 But all those identified were mixed and remixed.
 Many, apparently, went extinct.
 Every pioneering phase of knowledge starts small and builds to more and more certainty, comprehensiveness and precision.
 A philosopher once said, “We are dwarfs standing on the shoulders of giants.”

 By November 2017, 711 samples from ancient peoples or archeological sites had been published.
 That is only about 15% of the total number of ancient genomes known.
 Most are unpublished.
 With breakthroughs in technology reducing the costs of extraction and sequencing, and with automation creating a factory-like setting, efforts have shifted from generating more data to using and interpreting what we have.
 The heroic age of excavation and discovery has yielded to the building of museums and the pleasures of visiting their vast collections.
 Ancient DNA labs like that of Eran Elhaik at the University of Sheffield in England are now producing new analytical tools so fast that their publication lags far behind.
 The pace of invention is only expected to accelerate, for that is where the greatest prestige lies for professional geneticists.
 Online publication and informal networks, it is hoped, will take up the slack.
-DNA Consultants’ original Primeval DNA Test is the first stand-alone, comprehensive ancient DNA test series sold directly to consumers.
+DNA Consultants’ original Primeval DNA Test is believed to be the first stand-alone, comprehensive ancient DNA test series sold directly to consumers.
 It was introduced at the end of 2018.
-At that time, the company had around 50 ancient samples on line available for comparison with customer’s results.
-Under the curatorship of Eran Elhaik, this number is expected to grow to 2,000 by the end of the following year.
+At that time, the company had around 50 ancient samples in its sights for making available for comparison with customer’s results.
+This number is expected ultimately to grow to 2,000 in time.

 If we go back 15 generations each person alive today has 32,768 ancestors.
 Only two of them contributed the mitochondrial and Y chromosome lines which your parents gave you—the focus of DNA testing companies’ earliest haplotype assignments (H, R1b, L etc.).
 Y chromosomes and mitochondrial DNA reflect information only from the entirely male or entirely female lines.
 Autosomal genomes, on the other hand, carry recombining segments inherited from tens of thousands of others.
 Even though the two sex-linked haplotypes are important—and may indeed be typical of all the other populations you incorporate from the past—they are by no means the whole story.